Education Finance and Accountability Program (EFAP)

 Resource Disparities in Four Mid-Size New York State School Districts, 2007.
 Paper prepared for the Education Finance Research Consortium.
 Larry Miller and Ross Rubenstein (Center for Policy Research at Syracuse University).

 the Incentives in California’s Education Finance System, March 2007.
-William Duncombe and John Yinger.
+William D. Duncombe and John Yinger.
 Institute for Research on Education Policy and Practice.

 Developing a Financial Condition Indicator System (FCIS)